TransparentHealth/NIST-IAL/README.md

 # 800-63-3-Trustmark URL

 The README in this repository is a [Vectors of Trust Trustmark](https://tools.ietf.org/html/rfc8485) based on [NIST SP 800-63-3 Digital Identity Guidelines](https://pages.nist.gov/800-63-3/).
 It was created as part of an effort to establish a best practice for sharing digital identities in a healthcare setting.
 It is designed for organization who are operating or implementing an [OpenID Connect](https://openid.net/connect/) Identity Providers(IdP).
 While designed with US healthcare in mind, it is not healthcare specific.
-The [URL to this repository serves](https://github.com/TransparentHealth/800-63-3-trustmark/master/README.md) as the trustmark itself.
+The [URL](https://github.com/TransparentHealth/800-63-3-trustmark/master/README.md) to this file serves as the trustmark itself.

 Scope
 -----